Trump AG pick says he’s discussed Mueller probe with Pence

 - U.S. scrambles to outrun China in new 'arms' race over 5G data network.

+He also reiterated how he shared with lawyers for the White House and for Trump a June 2018 memo he had written in which he disputed the idea that the president could have obstructed justice by firing former FBI Director James Comey.

+Barr’s responses to the senators’ written questions largely matched his testimony from earlier this month.
+He repeated his intention to release as much of Mueller’s findings as possible, though he said he did not know what form a report from the special counsel would take.

-Barr also said he’d resign if Trump claimed executive privilege to cover up evidence of a crime.
+Barr also said he would resign if Trump claimed executive privilege to cover up evidence of a crime, and if he were asked to fire Mueller without good reason.

+“I would resign rather than follow an order to terminate the Special Counsel without good cause,” Barr wrote in response to a question from New Jersey Democrat Cory Booker.